-Second, I tell them that they will never discuss their pain – ever; except with their medical team.
-It reinforces the pain circuits and is frustrating to those who care about you but can’t help.
-I repeat it several times, “You’ll never discuss your pain with anyone ever again, especially your family.
+Second, I asked them to never discuss their pain – ever; except with their medical team.
+It just reinforces pain circuits and is frustrating to those who care about you but can’t help.
+I repeat it several times, “You’ll never discuss your pain or medical care with anyone ever again, especially your family.
 But that also includes friends, colleagues and co-workers.
 Never!!”
-The patient usually widens their eyes and the rest of the room often breathes a sigh of relief.
-I mean it.
-You aren’t going to share your pain with anyone.”
-That also includes acting out your pain with grimaces and groans.

-Then I say to the rest of the family, “I don’t want you to ask about the pain.
-And if you’re having a bad day, don’t complain.
+The patient usually widens their eyes while the rest of the room often breathed a sigh of relief.
+“I mean it.
+You aren’t going to share your pain with anyone.
+That also includes acting out your pain with grimaces and groans.”
+Then I said to the rest of the family, “I don’t want you to ask about the pain.
+And if any of you are having a bad day, don’t complain.
 Each person takes ownership of their pain – whether it’s mental or physical.”

 It’s a little harder than you might think for everyone.
 People in pain usually talk about it to anyone who’ll listen and we all feel we have a right to complain.
-It’s a behavioral pattern that’s hard to break.
-I’m adamant in saying “When you walk out the door today, I want you to visualize a 10-foot wide concrete wall between you and the rest of the world with regards to your pain.
+It’s a behavioral pattern that’s extremely hard to break.
+I was adamant in saying “When you walk out the door of the office today, I want you to visualize a 10-foot wide concrete wall between you and the rest of the world with regards to your pain.
 It’s off the table forever.”

 Third, I ask them to spend the car ride home reminiscing about the most enjoyable time of their relationship.
 What were the fun times?
 Discuss them in detail and stick with the conversation.
 Try to feel it.
 Anxiety, anger and pain have a way of taking the joy out of a relationship, not to mention how your children might feel.

 When was the last time you really were able to solve anything by arguing?
 You might as well put on boxing gloves.
 Anger is only destructive.
 So stop it.
-Each person must give each other permission to walk away from an arguement and hold each other accountable to do it.
+Each person must give each other permission to walk away from an argument and hold each other accountable to do it.
 It is best if both can walk away from a given unpleasant situation, but usually one person is more fired up than the other.
 If you get upset, take it outside.
-Don’t allow your physical living space become a battlefield.
+Don’t allow your physical living space to become a battlefield.
 You have to have some place on this planet to feel safe.
 This stage has many other “rules of engagement” that many have found helpful.
-Begin your healing journey at home